wp-plugins/music-store/readme.txt

 **Setting up Music Store**

-Music Store can be set up via the menu: "Settings / Music Store".
+Music Store can be set up via the menu: "Settings / Music Store" or the new submenu "Music Store / Store Settings".
 The setup screen offers general settings for the Music Store, allows to enter PayPal data to process sales, and texts necessary for email notifications.

 **Settings Interface**